 Studies show that online counseling platforms can provide valuable tools to those who want to understand more about their personality, temperament, and any mental health issues they may be experiencing.
-In a broad-based review published in Cureus, researchers examined the effects of online cognitive-behavioral therapy (CBT) on a number of mental health issues.
+In a broad-based review published in Cureus, researchers examined the effects of online cognitive-behavioral therapy (CBT) on several mental health issues.
 Researchers aggregated almost 400 studies on the effectiveness of online CBT for the report, covering everything from major depressive disorder to opioid addiction.
-They found that online CBT was useful to strengthen mental health, when treating depression, generalized anxiety disorder, social anxiety, panic disorder, phobias, bipolar disorder, OCD, and more.
+They found that online CBT was useful to strengthen mental health when treating depression, generalized anxiety disorder, social anxiety, panic disorder, phobias, bipolar disorder, OCD, and more.
 Cognitive-behavioral therapy helps create a better understanding of the negative thoughts and triggers that can lead to unhelpful symptoms of mental health disorders.

 “I’m really glad I took a chance on counseling and SO glad I was matched with Natalie.
-She made me aware of aspects of my personality that I wasn’t fully aware of, and that knowledge has really helped me make life decisions (I expect both now and in the future) that work for me.
+She made me aware of aspects of my personality that I wasn’t fully aware of, and that knowledge has helped me make life decisions (I expect both now and in the future) that work for me.
 I’m extremely grateful for her knowledge, guidance, and care.”

 “I don’t have enough words to describe how amazing Shannon is.
 She truly saved me!
 I consider myself the luckiest person ever to have her as my therapist.
-Shannon is so sweet, caring, understanding and just the best!
-During sessions she always pays close attention to everything you have to say and let’s you let it all out.
+Shannon is so sweet, caring, understanding, and just the best!
+During sessions, she always pays close attention to everything you have to say and lets you let it all out.
 I love my sessions with her.
 She makes sure to do activities and provide therapy that works best with your personality.
 I wish everyone could have her as a therapist.
 I have grown so much since I started with her and I am in a much better state all around.
 I love her!”

 You're born with a certain temperament, but this doesn't mean you can't evolve.
 If you speak to a counselor, you can learn to overcome any potentially negative personality traits.
 If you want to be more extroverted, introverted, empathetic, or any other personality traits, a mental health professional can help.